-It would be pretty hard to find a product that wasn’t produced in some sort of warehouse or factory.
+It would be pretty hard to find a manufactured product that wasn’t produced in a factory or stored at some point in a warehouse.

-Industrial architects have experience designing manufacturing plants.
-Many times, the end design is driven not by the desired style or visual requirement, but by the process flows that will be conducted.
-An efficient design will allow for placement of items such as equipment, material storage, and office space that will support an optimum production process.
+Industrial architects have experience designing all sorts of manufacturing facilities.
+Many times, the end design is driven not by the desired style or visual requirements, but by the process flows that will be conducted within the building.
+An efficient design will provide adequate space for equipment, material storage, and the administrative offices needed to support an optimum production process.

-Utility requirements are usually much more significant for these types of buildings, so the architect needs to be well-versed with what is typically required (high voltage requirements, compressed air lines, chilled and potable water, etc.)
+Utility requirements are usually much more significant for these types of buildings, so an industrial architect needs to be well-versed with what is typically required (high voltage requirements, compressed air lines, chilled and potable water, etc.)

-Urban and civil architects use their skills and training to design the macro environments in which we live.
+Urban and civil architects use their skills and training to design the macro environments where we live.

 Urban development is typically a large-scale project that will require the talents of many urban and civil drafting experts and engineers.

-The highly specialized people that design the outdoor environment of a building (both residential and commercial) are considered architects in their own right.
+The highly specialized people who design the outdoor environments of residential and commercial properties are considered architects in their own right.

 The design and execution of the perfect landscape should not be underestimated.
 It is much more complicated than just throwing out some grass seed and planting a few trees, shrubs, and flowers.
-Getting the outside space of a property to be close to perfect is just as much of a project as the building itself.
+Getting the outside space of a property to be close to perfect is just as much a part of the project as the building itself.

 That being said, there are cases where the building may already exist, and the entire scope of the project may be to refresh just the outdoor area.

-Creating a functional and visually attractive building is one thing, but having a pleasing interior environment is a niche of architecture all unto itself.
-It’s important to note that effective interior design is an element which crosses all areas of external architecture.
+The creation of functional and visually attractive buildings is one thing, but the design of pleasant interior environments is a niche of architecture all unto itself.
+It’s important to note that effective interior design is an element that crosses all areas of external architecture.

 Office environments can be designed to maximize worker efficiency and morale.
 Commercial and retail environments that have the right design elements can lead to a better overall customer experience, which may lead to increased sales and foot traffic.

-Residential homes will benefit from pleasing color palates, furniture type and placement, and flooring types that can define the overall mood and atmosphere of any room.
+Residential homes will benefit from pleasing color palates, furniture styles and placement, and flooring types that can define the overall mood and atmosphere of any room.

 The overall design of any building may be just right for the intended purpose when it is initially constructed.
 That’s the whole goal of successful architectural design.

-Using an architect for the remodeling of existing space – either internally or externally – is the key.
+Using an architect for the redesigning of an existing space – either internally or externally – is the key to successful remodeling.

-A residential home may need the kitchen or living space updated, or rooms could be consolidated or divided as a young family grows over the years.
-Maybe it’s time to update the exterior as well, such as building a new deck for the warm summer months.
+A residential home may need the kitchen or living space updated, or may need rooms consolidated or divided as a young family grows over the years.
+Maybe it’s time to update the exterior with a new deck for the warm summer months, as well.

 Industrial buildings most certainly go through remodeling as well.
-Entire areas of plant floor space can be altered to produce new products, and office areas can change as well to meet the needs of a business as it evolves.
+Entire areas of plant floor space need to be altered when producing new products, and office areas often must change as well to meet the needs of a business as it evolves.

 The design elements of effective architecture are only as good as the medium used to convey those thoughts and processes, both to the contractor and also to the end customer.

-There are many CAD packages commercially used in today’s environment, each with their own purposes, strengths, and weaknesses.
-You may come across many of them during the course of a project depending on which phase you are most involved with.
+There are many CAD packages commercially used in today’s environment, each with its own purposes, strengths, and weaknesses.
+You may come across several of them during the course of a project.

 One point to note is that we are mentioning only a few of the capable software platforms that are effectively used for architectural, engineering, and construction (AEC) purposes.
-There are many others on the market that range widely in product features and price ranges.
+There are many others on the market that range widely in product features and price.

-3D rendering and visualization is typically used at the front-end of a project.
-The importance and benefits which CAD solutions provide at this stage cannot be overstated.
+3D rendering is an important process that is typically performed at the front-end of a project.
+The benefits that CAD solutions provide at this stage cannot be overstated.

 The client can get a firm grasp of the design intent, much more so than with traditional 2D paper drawings.
-Some software packages have complete 360° and flythrough capabilities, which can allow the viewer to essentially immerse themselves in the internal and external environments.
-All of this without laying a single brick or, in the case of landscape architecture, planting a single tree or blade of grass.
+Some software packages have complete 360° and flythrough capabilities, which can allow viewers to essentially immerse themselves in the internal and external environments.
+All of this is possible without laying a single brick or, in the case of landscape architecture, planting a single tree or blade of grass.

 Creative changes can be made quickly and efficiently, greatly reducing the time from the design phase to the execution phase.